datastax/dc-failover-demo/README.md

-# Fault Tolerant Applications with DataStax and Apache Cassandra™ Demo
+# Fault Tolerant Applications with Apache Cassandra™ Demo

-Demo project to provision and deploy a multitier application architecture that is resilient to infrastructure outages at Availability Zone and Region level using DataStax and Apache Cassandra™.
+Demo project to provision and deploy a multi-tier application architecture that is resilient to infrastructure outages at Availability Zone and Region level using Cassandra.

 ## Table of contents